Towards Interactive Reinforcement Learning with Intrinsic Feedback: Learning from Intrinsic Feedback

-For instance, ErrPs have been classically used as a feedback mechanism to help correct erroneous responses made by mental typewriter applications when a wrong letter or symbol is selected by the interface \citep{schmidt_mentaltype_2012}.
-Further, ErrPs have been used in correcting agent actions. \citet{salazar_errprobot_2017} utilize the detection of ErrPs to correct a robot's action when it chooses a wrong action.
+To address \ref{item:irl-Q4}, we now delve into what types of brain signals can be interpreted as feedback, with a particular focus on ErrPs.
+The persistent interest of BCI researchers in ErrPs is driven by their connection to erroneous events encountered by humans.
+This makes it possible to utilize the presence or absence of an ErrP as an indication of an event's ``correctness.'' \citep{kim_intrinsic_2017, salazar_errprobot_2017, ferrez_errpwrong_2005, ferrez_errp_2008, chavarriaga_errplearning_2010, lopesdias_errp_2019, ehrlich_errpfeasibility_2019, ehrlich_errpcoadapt_2018, spuler_continuouserrp_2015, iturrate_robot_2010, iturrate_errprl_2015, iturrate_errptask_2013, luo_drlpref_2018, xu_accelerating_2021}.
+For example, ErrPs have been classically employed as a feedback mechanism to rectify erroneous responses made by mental typewriter applications when a wrong letter or symbol is selected by the interface \citep{schmidt_mentaltype_2012}.
+Additionally, ErrPs have been used to correct the actions of rudimentary agents.
+A notable example is the work by \citet{salazar_errprobot_2017}, where the detection of ErrPs is used to correct a robot's action when it chooses an incorrect action.
 Likewise, \citet{chavarriaga_errplearning_2010} use ErrPs to teach an agent a naive policy for a simple goal search task.
-When the agent makes the incorrect choice of moving away from the goal and an ErrP is detected, the probability of taking the action is decreased, otherwise the probability is increased.
+When the agent makes the incorrect choice of moving away from the goal and an ErrP is detected, the probability of taking that particular action is subsequently decreased.

+Thus, it can be valuable to further interpret ErrPs as a proxy to a human's subjective ground truth regarding what they think is correct or incorrect \citep{kim_intrinsic_2017}.
+As one might begin to see, the utilization of ErrPs to assess the correctness of an agent's actions or behaviors aligns well with the concept of feedback.
+In particularly evaluative feedback, which aims to evaluate the quality of an action.
+Consequently, a majority of the intrinsic feedback approaches, basically all the approaches we will cover, adopt ErrPs as the brain signal of interest.